DONATE SADAQA

 people received psychosocial support

-hospitals and clinics received medicine
+hospitals and clinics received medicine and supplies

-water storage kits
+water storage kits distributed

-people provided with hygiene kits
+hygiene kits distributed

 people received food aid

-people received cash assistance
+households received cash assistance

 Our commitment to the people of Sudan